hexaxsoftwares/houx.js/README.md

 Same rules implies as in template mustache tags  except that here, values may also return none primitive values like `Sets,Object,Arrays,RegRxp,class,function`  instances.
 Once an attribute name is preceded with an asterisks, its value will be treated as a javascript expression.

-Data binding in Pixel is not just connecting reactive variables with the template attribute; it's orchestrating a symphony of interactions.
+Data binding in Hexax is not just connecting reactive variables with the template attribute; it's orchestrating a symphony of interactions.

 Envision your UI elements harmonizing with the underlying data.
 Your application is a symphony where each note resonates with a data point.